birbmaaan/appcues_demo_app/README.md

 If you receive `error: remote origin already exists.`, you'll first need to change the origin by running the command `git remote set-url origin <remote_url>`.
 The remote_url should be your Github repository URL.

 When you visit your repo page in Github, you should now see all your files present.
-Whenever you make any changes to the files now, you'll want to make sure to push all these changes to the Github-hosted version so they match up.
+Whenever you make any changes to the files, you'll want to make sure to push all these changes to the Github-hosted version so they match up.
 The 3 basic commands you'll want to use are:

 ### 1. `git add .`